Practical methods to fix the common wobbly chair.

 I love regluing chairs.
 Call me weird, but I get really deep into the subtle construction differences.
 Even with a set of six or eight factory-made chairs, I can get lost in the minutest variations.
 I don’t know how many chairs I’ve reglued during the last three decades, but it must be in the thousands.

 There are two primary types of joinery used in straight-backed chair construction: mortise-and-tenon or dowels.
-Mortise-and-tenon joinery is pre-industrial, though many woodworkers and a very few factories still use it to join legs and rails.
+Mortise-and-tenon joinery is pre-industrial, though many woodworkers and very few factories still use it to join legs and rails.
 Dowels are machine age because the dowels themselves are machined.

 Dowel joinery is much easier and faster to cut than mortise and tenon.
 But doweled joints don’t have nearly as much glue surface, side-grain-to-side-grain, so these joints don’t hold up as well.